CONFLICT IN THE MIDDLE EAST: Rush your urgent support for Oxfam’s emergency response.

 By

-Lebanon has faced crisis after crisis in recent years, including a refugee crisis from the Syrian civil war, the Beirut port blast in 2020, a cholera outbreak, and an economic crisis that has resulted in skyrocketing poverty and the collapse of essential public services.
-It can’t afford to bear the weight of this added disaster on its own.
+Lebanon has faced crisis after crisis in recent years, including an influx of refugees from the Syrian civil war, the Beirut port blast in 2020, a cholera outbreak in 2022, and an ongoing economic crisis that has resulted in skyrocketing poverty and the collapse of essential public services.
+Armed conflict linked to the siege of nearby Gaza saw Israeli air strikes across Lebanon and a ground invasion by Israeli forces in 2024.
+Lebanese civilians struggling to recover from that conflict are again being severely affected in early March 2026.

 Here’s what’s happening, and what you can do to help.